bobheadxi/gobenchdata/README.md

 `secrets.GITHUB_TOKEN` do not trigger page builds.
 This issue can be resolved by using a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) instead.

+### Pull Request Checks

+Instead of publishing results, benchmark output can be used to pass and fail pull requests using `CHECKS: true`.
+To get started, set up a file called `gobenchdata-checks.json`:

+TODO

 ### Visualisation